MadScienceZone/busylight/README.md

 A schematic of how I wired up the hardware is also included, although it's fairly trivial, and can be adjusted to suit your needs.

 # Release notes
+## Version 1.8.2
+Added an output line to the `-query` option to indicate whether the daemon is currently running or not.

 ## Version 1.8.1
 Added the ability to name the light colors for a more human-friendly output from the `-query` option.